uu-cubitt/common/README.md

 ## People

 The original authors of Cubitt are Sander Klock and Thomas Ipskamp.
-The project coordinated by [Jan Martijn van der Werf](http://www.uu.nl/staff/JMEMvanderWerf).
+The project is coordinated by [Jan Martijn van der Werf](http://www.uu.nl/staff/JMEMvanderWerf).

 ## License